 Mentorship and Research Opportunities

-Resident experiences with research and mentorship begin early with careful advising from the chief residents, firm chiefs and program directors to define career interests and goals for the residency years.
+Resident experiences with scholarly work and mentorship begin early with careful advising from the chief residents, firm chiefs and program directors to define career interests and goals for the residency years.
 Residents are also assigned a “First Mentor” at the start of intern year to help them figure out their interests and learn about the opportunities at Mass General.

 Mass General Basic Research Programs